renewablefunding/js_codechallenge/README.md

-Renewable Funding: jsCodeChallenge
+Renew Financial: jsCodeChallenge
 =================================

 Hi there!
-We're ecstatic that you're interested in working for Renewable Funding's dev team.
+We're ecstatic that you're interested in working for Renew Financial's dev team.
 To get a better idea of your current development skills, we'd like for you to complete a code challenge - build an application according to a set of requirements.
 The actual business requirements are listed further down, but here are the general tech requirements:

 1. Create a single-page web application.
 1. Make sure your app is runnable on Mac OS X or Linux.